GuidanceMantras/GuidanceMantras/README.md

 - PWD (Public welfare department) (called once in 5 years for minimum 500 positions)
 - Police/Fire department exams (called once in 5 years for minimum 1000 positions)
 - Revenue/Tax officer exams (called once in 5 years for minimum 1000 positions)
-- KAS (For decision making positions in state government, like UPSC) (called once in 5 years for minimum 500 positions)
+- KAS/KPSC/ state PSC (For decision making positions in state government, like UPSC) (called once in 5 years for minimum 500 positions)
 - Social welfare department exams (called once in 5 years for minimum 500 positions)
 - FDA/SDA (Called twice in 5 years for minimum 4000 positions)
 - PSI (Called once/twice in 5 years for minimum 500 positions)